Research for policy impact: stories from our visitors

 Hi Nicolas, could you tell us more about your current research and why the FSR was a place worth to visit?

 My research focuses on climate change mitigation policies, with an emphasis on the development of low-carbon energy supply.
 I use empirical evidence to make recommendations for improving the effectiveness and design of such public policies.
 I immediately liked the FSR for its very applied approach to the most recent and pressing energy policy debates at EU level.
-Joining the FSR has been very valuable in keeping up to date with the latest EU regulations and learning new practices on how to conduct robust empirical analysis to best inform decision makers.
+Joining the FSR has been very valuable in keeping up to date with the latest EU regulations and learning new practices on how to conduct a robust empirical analysis to best inform decision makers.

 After your stay in Florence, did you remain in contact with the FSR community?